 We a collective of small family farms in the hills of Vermont.
 We live on dairy farms and vegetable farms.
 We grow cut flower and we build stone walls.
 We raise animals and we run sawmills.
 Crafting small-batch pure maple syrup is our common link and our passion.

 We farm independently, but we sell collectively under the same label.
 We use some modern technologies to improve efficiency, but our sugaring operations are small.
 We fuel with firewood instead of fuel oil.
 As farmers who are connected to our land, we work hard to ensure that our maple syrup production is sustainable for generations to come.

-The maple industry is changing and there's a lot about it that has me concerned.
+The maple industry is changing and there's a lot about it that has us concerned.
 The latest trends are toward huge operations that use high-brix reverse osmosis and oil-fired evaporators to produce bulk syrup.
-It's tough for small farmers to compete.
-Maple sugaring has been a steady source of farm income for many generations but consolidation is putting that at risk.
+It's tough for small farms to compete in a world of impersonal factory farms.
+Maple sugaring has been a steady source of farm income for generations, but mass consolidation is putting that at risk.

 Our families take pride in making the most delicious maple syrup available.
 It’s what maple syrup should taste like.
 Give it a try!

 I started this business for two purposes: to help small maple farmers compete in the emerging online maple marketplace, and to offer the most delicious, single-source, farm-crafted maple syrup.